 • Heavy Rainfall: Intense rain can wash loose soil and debris into the drainage system.

-• Broken Pipes: Cracked or damaged pipes can allow soil to enter the drainage system and cause blockages.
+• Broken Pipes: Cracked or damaged drain pipes can allow soil to enter the drainage system and cause blockages.

 Signs Your Drain is Filled with Soil